chrisdostert/authorize-access-js/README.md

 In a codebase of reasonable size, this can result in considerable LOC, much of which is similar or repeated.

 ## Solution
-Create a library which authorizes access by processing a pipeline of plugable async stages.
+Create a library which authorizes access by processing a pipeline of plugable async stages a.k.a middleware.

-Each stage:
+Each middlware is called in order &:
   - receives the most recently returned accessCtx or the default accessCtx object, along w/ the original request
   - can return an updated accessCtx
-  - can throw to end further pipeline stages being called & deny access
+  - can throw to skip all other middleware & deny access
-  - can call accessCtx.grant() to end further pipeline stages being called & grant access
+  - can call accessCtx.grant() to skip all other middleware & grant access

 If no stages call accessCtx.grant(), an error will be thrown.

 In this way the boilerplate code goes away & only the authorization rules remain, defined in a standard/re-useable way.